 The film features Linda Blair as 12-year old Regan who accidentally invited evil after playing with an Ouija board.

-Agree with the order of our Top 10 Best Horror Movies of All Time?
+Agree with the order of our Top 10 Horror Movies of All Time?
 Which movies do you think should have ranked higher?